 The coworking spaces I visited were mostly around the hotspot areas of the main island, but I also journeyed out to see some alternative coworking settings in more off-the-beaten-path areas.

-So, here are my thoughts and reactions on the five coworking spaces in Malta I visited.
+So, here are my thoughts and reactions on the six coworking spaces in Malta that we think you’ll love.

 SOHO The Strand, Gzira